icebreakerone/ib1-technical-specifications/docs/index.md

 Specifications for the [Icebreaker One](https://ib1.org) (IB1) [Trust Framework](https://ib1.org/trust-frameworks/).

+_Note: These documents use US English.
+To align with W3C and other prevalent standards, IB1 uses US English in its technical specifications and technical documentation._

  * [Data Catalog Records](data-catalog-records/1.0.md) (1.0)
  * [Registry](registry/1.0.md) (1.0)
  * [Role-based Access Control](role-based-access-control/1.0.md) (1.0)